Call us now:

 Statutory General Meeting

-To form a Thai company, shareholders must hold a mandatory shareholders’ meeting to elect the company’s directors.
+To make a company registration in Thailand, shareholders must hold a mandatory shareholders’ meeting to elect the company’s directors.
 The shareholders’ meeting is a compulsory procedure for starting a company.

 Ordinary General Meeting